 10 Tips and Resources to Meet People While Travelling Solo

 Meetup is the world’s largest network of local groups.
-Basically, it is local events organised by local people.
+Basically, it is local events organised by friendly local people.
 For example if you are visiting Italy, log on to meetup and you will be presented with hundreds, sometimes thousands, of events and groups that want you to come along and attend.
-Anything from group yoga, to parties, painting clubs to hand gliding.
+Anything from hiking trips to parties!
 They are mostly all free to attend and if you are feeling extra nosy you can even see who else is going along too.

 Most cities offer walking tours and day trips where you can go along and explore your new travel destination with locals or other travellers.
 Check out sites like freetoursbyfoot.com and freetour.com for free tours around your destination with like-minded people; try an Airbnb experience to immerse into a unique local activity offered by a host, or spend some one-on-one time with a friendly independent guide on withlocals.com and discover your destination’s hidden gems with them.

 4. Reach out to friends online

 Looking to connect with someone on the road?
 Take advantage of social media and different networking communities online!
 Join one of the many travel or expat groups on Facebook, post that you are going to ‘X’ country and ask if any members have recommendations.
 Share your adventures on Instagram — chances are you’ll have an acquaintance or friend of a friend who’s in the same country and keen to meet up!
 Say hi to fellow travellers on Backpackr, or even sign up to Bumble BFF to directly match with new friends in the area.
 There are plenty of people out there who’d love to meet new friends and share their experiences, so a proactive approach is very likely to get you some positive responses.